TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

 - [ ] Create script for character controller movement but without the input from player.
     - [ ] Perhaps this could just be a script that sends its data to another script?
 Maybe there could be a connections type thing?
 Mmmmm maybe provide a `on_start()` func for scripts where they could get the script that they need to send to and stuff?
 >-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+## (cont./unblocked) Use simple anim dude and make dummy character and create fighting animation movesets.

 - [ ] Add another dummy character that plays the same anim as player.